-The High-Throughput Genomics (HTG) Shared Resource supports whole genome sequencing on the Illumina platform enabling diverse levels of sequencing outputs and run types to support a cost-effective solution for various scales and types of projects.
-An overview of the library preparation kits supported for DNA sequencing and answers to Frequently Asked Questions are provided below.
+The High Throughput Genomics Shared Resource supports whole genome sequencing on the Illumina platform enabling diverse levels of sequencing outputs and run types to support a cost-effective solution for various scales and types of projects.
+An overview of the library preparation kits supported for DNA sequencing and answers to Frequently Asked Questions are provided below:

 Overview of DNA Library Preparation Kits

-The New England Biolabs NEBNext Ultra II DNA Library Prep Kit also enables construction of pcr-free libraries when higher input quantities of genomic DNA are available.
-Following mechanical shearing of the DNA sample, libraries are constructed with UMI adaptors that result in an average insert size of approximately 300–700 bp.
-The recommended input for library construction is 200–1000 ng of DNA which should be delivered in a volume of 15–50 µl.
+The New England Biolabs NEBNext Ultra II DNA Library Prep Kit enables construction of pcr-free libraries when higher input quantities of genomic DNA are available.
+DNA samples are mechanically sheared using Covaris AFA technology.
+Size selected DNA fragments (300-700 bp) are used to construct pcr-free libraries with the NEBNext Ultra II DNA library prep kit.
+The recommended input for library construction is 200 to 1000 ng of DNA which should be delivered in a volume of 15 to 50 µl.

-The IDT xGen cfDNA Library Prep kit is used to construct sequencing libraries from cfDNA samples and from germline controls (the latter being mechanically sheared to a size range similar to cfDNA).
-Libraries are constructed with UMI adaptors and minimal pcr amplification yielding an average insert size of approximately 170 bp.
-The recommended input for library construction is 1–20 ng of cfDNA which should be delivered in a volume of 15–40 ul.
+The IDT xGen cfDNA Library Prep kit is used to construct sequencing libraries from cfDNA.
+Libraries are constructed with UMI adapters and minimal pcr amplification yielding an average insert size of approximately 170 bp.
+The recommended input for library construction is 1 to 20 ng of cfDNA which should be delivered in a volume of 15 to 40 ul.

 An alternative option for library prep of samples with a small genome (less than 1 Gbp) is the NEBNext Ultra II FS DNA Library Prep.
 Using the NEB FS DNA Library Prep kit, samples are enzymatically fragmented during a step that simultaneously performs end repair of the DNA fragments.
-This kit is used to construct genomic DNA libraries with an average insert size of approximately 200–500 bp.
-The recommended input for library construction is 1–25 ng of DNA which should be delivered in a volume of 10–15 ul.
+This kit is used to construct genomic DNA libraries with an average insert size of approximately 200 to 500 bp.
+The recommended input for library construction is 1 to 10 ng of DNA which should be delivered in a volume of 10 to 15 ul.
 The Small Genomes library option is only available for orders consisting of 16 or more samples.

 Frequently Asked Questions

-- Can you provide a price estimate for the following DNA sequencing project?
+- Please provide a price estimate for the following DNA sequencing project.

 - How many sequence reads are recommended for human whole genome sequencing?